 Upon seeing the aftermath of forest fires that ravaged parts of Swedish lands up to the Arctic, Greta started her protests.
 She would skip school on Fridays to protest outside the Swedish parliament.
 She went with placards and often handed out leaflets to passers-by.

 In less than a year, Greta inspired similar protests from students around the world.
-Just a few months later, on November 2018, Australian students launched their protest.
+Just a few months later, in November 2018, Australian students launched their protest.
 15,000 students left their classrooms to protest, despite being warned against it by their Prime Minister.
-The first large scale strike was in March of 2019.
+The first large-scale strike was in March of 2019.
 Over 1.4 million students in 2,000 cities left their classrooms to protest against climate change.
 They directed their words at their governments.
 The request?
 Take action.

 In response, the UN Secretary-General commended these students and reached out to World Leaders.
-He has called for a summit on September 2019 “where concrete realistic plans” will be discussed regarding climate change.
+He has called for a summit in September 2019 “where concrete realistic plans” will be discussed regarding climate change.

 What makes solar energy green?
 Green, in this case, means that there are no gasses released during its use.
 The production of solar panels is also mostly green.
 Whereas there are some environmental costs in production and shipping, they are far greener than fossil fuel energy alternatives.
 Especially once installed.
 And once installed the operating costs are small, presenting cost savings.

 By renewable, we mean that solar energy can be produced over and over again without depleting the source.
 As long as we have solar panels and the sun keeps shining, we can always make solar power.
 As such renewable energy can play a vital role in reducing the effects of climate change.